-- Accept the CommIT credential from applicants who login with them. - Support the storing of such unique identifier. - Support the capability to attach the unique identifier to all applicant documents that are passed to CommIT participating institutions. - Register students who come from participating schools within such Organizational Participant's systems, and attach the CommIT unique identifier to the records of students who will be applying to a participating school. - Provide a mechanism to transport this unique identifier to the records as they are transmitted to the participating schools. - Provide a mechanism by which the unique identifier will be ignored by non-participating school's systems. - Provide technical resources to work with participating schools to accommodate all the workflow, user interface, and background technical requirements to adapt such Organizational Participant's system to support these activities. - Sign a definitive agreement outlining the details of such Organizational Participant's deliverables.
+- Accept the CommIT credential from applicants who login with them. - Support the storing of such unique identifier. - Support the capability to attach the unique identifier to all applicant documents that are passed to CommIT participating institutions. - Register students who come from participating schools within such Organizational (Corporate and Non-profit) Participant's systems, and attach the CommIT unique identifier to the records of students who will be applying to a participating school. - Provide a mechanism to transport this unique identifier to the records as they are transmitted to the participating schools. - Provide a mechanism by which the unique identifier will be ignored by non-participating school's systems. - Provide technical resources to work with participating schools to accommodate all the workflow, user interface, and background technical requirements to adapt such Organizational (Corporate and Non-profit) Participant's system to support these activities. - Sign a definitive agreement outlining the details of such Organizational (Corporate and Non-profit) Participant's deliverables.